zendframework/modules.zendframework.com/README.md

 ## Deployment

-The master branch of this repository is automatically deployed live to [modules.zendframework.com](http://modules.zendframework.com/) every 10 minutes.
+The master branch of this repository is manually deployed live to [modules.zendframework.com](http://modules.zendframework.com/) by [@GeeH](https://github.com/GeeH).